-Rheumatism drug also effective at half doseJanuary 18th, 2013 in Arthritis & Rheumatism /
+Rheumatism drug also effective at half doseJanuary 18, 2013 in Medicine & Health / Arthritis & Rheumatism

 The treatment of moderately active rheumatoid arthritis with the tumour necrosis factor inhibitor Etanercept achieves excellent success in more than 80 per cent of patients.
 With this method, the success can be maintained at half of the drug dose just as effectively as with the full dose.
 These are the latest findings of a study led by Josef Smolen, Head of the Department of Rheumatology at the MedUni Vienna, which has just been published in the top journal Lancet.
 Says Smolen: "This finding underpins on the one hand the tremendous successes that can be achieved with the drugs that are available today, and on the other paves the way for the healthcare system to achieve excellent potential savings with reduced drug burdens for patients who have achieved good treatment successes."

 Between 50,000 and 80,000 Austrians are affected by rheumatoid arthritis (chronic polyarthritis), an inflammatory rheumatic condition that causes severe disabilities.
 It usually affects people between the ages of 40 and 60.
 Its symptoms include pain, stiffness and even destruction of the affected joints.

 "Treating each patient costs between Euro 10,000 and 20,000 a year," explains the researcher and Head of the University Department of Internal Medicine III and the 2nd Medical Department at Hietzing Hospital, which represented Austria in this international study.
 A lower dose also means that the risk of possible adverse side effects can be reduced.